tajmone/pandoc-goodies/pp/README.md

 > When run inside Shell/Bash (including Git Bash for Windows) it doesn't write any temporary files to disk.

 <!-- -->
-> **NOTE 3**: You can use Highlight along with pandoc's built in syntax highlighter — pandoc only highlights markdown code blocks (fenced, or backticked) and will ignore the `<pre><code>` raw html blocks produced by Highlight.
+> **NOTE 3**: You can use Highlight along with pandoc built in syntax highlighter — pandoc only highlights markdown code blocks (fenced, or backticked) and will ignore the `<pre><code>` raw html blocks produced by Highlight.
 >
 > Pandoc automatically adds its own stylesheet for its highlighted code, the Highlight macro doesn't.
 >